bleunguts/bleunguts/portfolio2020.md

 ###### Giraffe Core (Risk Development)

-- Implemented new risk types by sourcing market data, funnelling the correct data shape into the quant dictionary and handling quant risk results.
+- •	Implemented new risk types by sourcing market data, funnelling the correct data shape into the quant dictionary and handling quant risk results.
 Enhanced the Risk UI for trading to value against the new risk types and fed the risks to the relevant overnight risk reports.
+(Full-stack HTML5,Javascript,Java)
 - Implemented additional risk reports including new risk bump scenario and the scheduling code that ensure risk reports results were fed to the data services cluster within scheduling requirements.
 - Implemented book level Time Scenario bumping, sourcing market data for a specified date (e.g. T+1) and designing UI elements for the intraday GUI.
 Coordinated with BAs to set regulatory reporting schedules and implemented batch triggers.
 This allowed trading to run T+1 scenario before public holidays by supplying regional calendars to the quant routines resulting in more accurate pricing.
 - Implemented SA-CCR risk to capture the new standard for counterparty credit risk exposure, sourcing supervisory delta and volatility data from market data service to be supplied to the quant library calculation.